Heartwarming / The Ren & Stimpy Show

 - Pilot episode "Big House Blues".
 Ren and Stimpy get put into shelter by a dog catcher and a little girl chooses Ren for her pet.
 After he's taken out of the cage, he mumbles at the girl "If you take me, you have to take Stimpy too!".

 - "Stimpy's Fan Club".
 Ren is overjoyed to finally get a fan letter for him, after a stream of fan mail for Stimpy.
-He gloats about it and shows it off... only to find out the letter was from Stimpy himself.
+He gloats about it and shows it off... only to finally read "Love, Your Pal, Stimpy".
 Extra points as he glances dumbfounded at Stimpy, who despite being verbally and physically chewed out by Ren only seconds prior, just gazes back with a kind, forgiving smile and hugs him.

 Stimpy: I meant every word.